borisblizzard/liteser/readme.txt

 - hltypes::Map keys do not support classes that inherit liteser::Serializable.
 - hltypes::Map keys and values do not support container types.
 - hltypes::Map keys and values do not support henum-derived types.
+- hltypes::Map keys and values do not support hversion objects.

 ------------------------------------------------------------------------------------------------------

-	5. Object models with loops
+	5. Object models with loops and member variables with different scopes

 If you have classes that have pointers to classes which inherit the first class, you cannot use LS_VARS, because you would have to include the derived class' header which would result in an